Involving Fathers in Children’s Lives

 - Supplemental Materials: Assessing Families for Kinship and Relative Placements, Child Welfare Practices Regarding Fathers, Implementing Father Involvement in Your Community, Principles for Achieving Integrated Father Involvement Programs, Frequently Asked Questions, Internet Resources

 The “Involving Fathers in Children’s Lives” training package can be purchased for agency self-administration.
-NFPN also provides this training in-person and live, online.
+NFPN also provides this training in-person and live online, which includes Continuing Education credits.
 Prices are determined by the number of users/participants.
 For more information, please contact: Michelle Reines at firstname.lastname@example.org, 888-498-9047, www.nfpn.org.